Hopes rise for new Italy government after Napolitano re-elected

 “There needs to be a government that lasts at least two years, not an artificial little government or one that lasts six months.
 We may as well have new elections in that case,” Fabrizio Chicchito, one of Berlusconi’s closest aides, told the daily Corriere della Sera.

-He said the center-right would press for an end to the austerity policies followed by Monti’s technocrat government to combat the financial crisis that ended Berlusconi’s last term as prime minister.
+He said the centre-right would press for an end to the austerity policies followed by Monti’s technocrat government to combat the financial crisis that ended Berlusconi’s last term as prime minister.

 Much will depend on the future of the PD, which is split into a dozen different factions linked to competing party barons and which now faces the threat of implosion.